aukilabs/posemesh/docs/01-business-logic.md

 - Emit rewards proportional to Credits debited.
 - Slash Provider stakes on invalid/missing proofs.

+---

 ## 9. Portals

 ### Rules

-- A uniquely identified feature point.
-(AKA landmark).
+- A uniquely identified QR code.
 - Mapped to one or more Domains.
 - *Owned and transferable by a Participant*.
 - Represents a physical or virtual anchor to the *real-world*.
-- Can define a coordinate inside a Domain.
+- Define 4 landmarks inside a Domain.

 ### Processes